BladeRunnerJS/scaling-js-apps/blades/input_blade.md

 ##### Hint:

 * The *Visualise Knockout View Model* Workbench tool can be handy here.
-In order to see the model update after you have entered text into the `textarea` you'll need to click the button or click out of the element.
+In order to see the model update after you have entered text into the `textarea` **you'll need to click the button or click out of the element**.
 * You want to update the `value` of the `textarea` element so use the `value` Knockout binding.